 \subsection{The Residual Function}

-Let $I(A)$ represent the indicator function of the event $A$.
-We define $F_n$ and $S_n$ as These represent the empirical distribution function and the empirical survival function of the data.
-Let $F_\theta (x)=P_\theta (X \leq x) \mbox{ and } S_\theta (x)=P_\theta (X \geq x)$ be the corresponding theoretical quantities.
-Now, the residual function as proposed by \cite{biswas14} can be described through the following steps.

-\begin{itemize} \item Choose a suitable fraction $p \leq 0.5$.
-This tuning parameter will determine the proportion of observations on either tail that will be subjected to (possible) downweighting. \item Assign weights $w_\theta(\mathit{X}_i)=1$ to all observations satisfying $p < F_\theta(\mathit{X}_i) < 1-p$.
-Thus all observations belonging to the central $100 \times (1 - 2p)\%$ of the distribution at the current value of the estimator will get weights equal to 1. \item For each value $\mathit{X}_i$ in the lower tail, i.e. with $F_\theta(\mathit{X}_i) \leq p$, we consider a possible downweighting of the observation as follows.
+Let $ \mathbf{1}_A $ represent the indicator function of the event $ A $.
+We define $ F_n $ and $ S_n $ as These represent the empirical distribution function and the empirical survival function of the data.
+Let $F_\theta (x) = \mathbb{P}_\theta (X \leqslant x) \text{ and } S_\theta (x) = \mathbb{P}_\theta (X \geqslant x)$ be the corresponding theoretical quantities.
+Now, the residual function as proposed by \cite{biswas14} can be described through the following steps. \begin{enumerate} \item Choose a suitable fraction $p \leqslant 0.5$.
+This tuning parameter will determine the proportion of observations on either tail that will be subjected to (possible) downweighting. \item Assign weights $w_\theta({X}_i)=1$ to all observations satisfying $p < F_\theta({X}_i) < 1-p$.
+Thus observations belonging to the central $100 \times (1 - 2p)\%$ of the distribution at the current estimated value will get weights equal to 1. \item For each value ${X}_i$ in the lower tail, i.e. with $F_\theta({X}_i) \leqslant p$, we consider a possible downweighting of the observation as follows.
 Compute which may be viewed as a standardized residual in comparing the two distribution functions.
-If the two values $F_n(\mathit{X}_i)$ and $F_\theta(\mathit{X}_i)$ are severely mismatched, i.e. the value of $\tau_{n,\theta}(\mathit{X}_i)$ differs substantially from 0 (in either direction), we treat it as a case that requires downweighting. \item For each value $\mathit{X}_i$ in the upper tail, i.e., with $F_\theta(\mathit{X}_i) \geq 1-p$, we consider a similar downweighting, but in this case we construct the standardized residuals as \end{itemize}
+If the two values $F_n({X}_i)$ and $F_\theta({X}_i)$ are severely mismatched, i.e. the value of $\tau_{n,\theta}({X}_i)$ differs substantially from 0 (in either direction), we treat it as a case that requires downweighting. \item For each value ${X}_i$ in the upper tail, i.e., with $F_\theta({X}_i) \geqslant 1-p$, we consider a similar downweighting, but in this case we construct the standardized residuals as \end{enumerate} Thus the final form of the residual function $\tau_{n,\theta}({X}_i)$ is

-Thus the final form of the residual function $\tau_n(\mathit{X}_i)$ is The rationale for defining the residual function in the above manner has been described in \cite{biswas14}.
+The rationale for defining the residual function in the above manner has been described in \cite{biswas14}.
 It is clear that the consideration of the distribution function in the left tail and the survival function in the right tail helps highlight the mismatch of the data and the model in the respective tails.